CamStreamer/CamStreamerLib/README.md

 import { DefaultClient } from 'camstreamerlib/web';
 import { CamOverlayAPI } from 'camstreamerlib';

+// Use DefaultClient in constructor const coApi = new CamOverlayAPI(
+    new DefaultClient()
+);

-const coApi = new CamOverlayAPI(
+// Or adjust DefaultClient default values with your own const coApi = new CamOverlayAPI(
     new DefaultClient({
         tls: false,